liwiggwp/liwiggwp/README.md

 ## Hi there 👋

+- Bachelor's Degree in Mathematical Support and Administration of Information Systems from Tyumen State University (Graduated in 2023)
+- Master's Degree Student in Mathematical Support and Administration of Information Systems at Tyumen State University

 <!--
 **liwiggwp/liwiggwp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.